Trump calls off Iran strikes at the last minute: NYT

 Tensions with Iran flared with Trump’s withdrawal last year from a 2015 nuclear accord with Iran, and have worsened as Washington imposed fresh sanctions to throttle Tehran’s vital oil trade.
 Iran retaliated earlier this week with a threat to breach limits on its nuclear activities imposed by the deal.

-The U.S. sanctions have hammered Iran’s economy, scuttling its oil exports and barring it from the dollar-dominated global finance system.
+The U.S. sanctions have pounded Iran’s economy, scuttling its oil exports and barring it from the dollar-dominated global finance system.
 That has undone the promise of trade rewards from the 2015 deal designed to curb its nuclear ambitions.

 Iranian state media said the “spy” drone was brought down over the southern Iranian province of Hormozgan, which is on the Gulf, with a locally made 3 Khordad missile.